john-kheir/zeroCI/README.md

 - For more details about every test, test name can be pressed.
   ![more details](/pictures/more_details.png)
-  (**Note:** if the test running does not generate junit test summary xml file, the result will appear in log format as running in shell.)
+  (**Note:** if the test running does not generate junit test summary into xml file, the result will appear in log format as running in shell.)

 ### zeroci script configuration: